Navy Enlisted Rating (Job) Descriptions and Qualification Factors

 What They Do

 The duties performed by DMs include: preparing technical drawings and audio-visual materials such as charts, graphs, slides and television projectuals; using a variety of art media, including pencil, pen, brush, airbrush, inks and paints; using freehand, mechanical, photomechanical and computer-generated lettering; preparing art and composing type for reproduction; preparing technical drawings and audiovisual materials, such as maps, charts, 35mm slides, overhead transparencies and television projectuals; operating audiovisual projection equipment; operating photographic and graphic arts reproduction equipment; operating personal computer/desk top publishing systems.
+Since duties vary according to billet, DMs may also perform duties normally done by LI, JOand PH, ratings.

 Detailed List of Required Duties